cran/pubprint/README.md

 ### LaTeX
  - The `amsmath` package may be required if text is set above or below another text (see `out.above()` and `out.below()`).
+ - The `textgreek` package for typesetting greek letters without switching to math mode.

 Bugs and missing features
 -------------------------